SIG Sauer P320: Vadnais v. Sig Sauer, Inc.

+Leo Nielsen Trading ApS and Glock Ges.m.b.H v.
+Danish Defence Acquisition and Logistics Organization

+On March 15, 2019, Glock disputed the adoption of the P320 X-Carry into Danish military service, claiming the P320 did not meet DALO specification No. 79, which stated "No parts of the pistol shall be possible to mount incorrectly or in the wrong places."
+The case was won by Leo Nielsen Trading ApS and Glock Ges.m.b.H as they proved the ejector could be assembled incorrectly, were paid 30,000 Danish krones, and the purchase was cancelled.
+Later the contract was put out with different requirements, which the P320 fulfilled.

-Derick Ortiz v.
+Ortiz v.
 Sig Sauer, Inc.

 In September 2019, an Arizona gun owner who purchased a P320 in September 2016 initiated a class action lawsuit.
-It claims that SIG Sauer "continued to sell the flawed gun to the public", and that the upgrade offered "would still not fully compensate him for the significantly diminished resale value of his pistol."
+It claims that SIG Sauer "continued to sell the flawed gun to the public", and that the upgrade offered "would still not fully compensate him for the significantly diminished resale value of his pistol".
 In March 2020, judge Joseph N. Laplante denied SIG Sauer's motion to dismiss the case.
 In May 2020, a trial notice was issued, with pretrial statements due on 5 October 2021; in January 2021, the due date for pretrial statements was revised to 1 February 2022.
+The motion for class certification was denied in 2022.

+Green-Berrios v.
+Sig Sauer Inc.

+On January 4, 2022, a police officer, Elvis Ramon Green-Berrios, filed a lawsuit with United States District Court for the District of Puerto Rico claiming that his service pistol, a P320, discharged without the trigger being pulled.
+Specifically, "As soon as he took hold of the holster at his waistband inside his pants, the P320 fired and hit him in his right thigh...".
+The lawsuit was dismissed in March 2025 after the plaintiff "admitting in court filed documents that his P320 pistol has no defects and does not discharge without a trigger pull."
+In a press release, SIG Sauer asserted this was the "18th frivolous or unsupported P320 unintentional discharge lawsuit dismissed".

-Armendariz v.
+Armendariz, et al. v.
 Sig Sauer, Inc.

-On 30 November 2022, a lawsuit was filed in U.S. federal court alleging several P320 pistols unintentionally fired "without the trigger being pulled or deliberately actuated by the user."
-The lawsuit claims there have been "over 100 incidents" of such discharges, "many of which have caused severe injury."
+On November 30, 2022, a lawsuit was filed in U.S. federal court alleging several P320 pistols unintentionally fired "without the trigger being pulled or deliberately actuated by the user".
+The lawsuit claims there have been "over 100 incidents" of such discharges, "many of which have caused severe injury".
 An attorney representing the lawsuit's plaintiffs, Robert Zimmerman, said it was the largest lawsuit against SIG Sauer involving the P320 on behalf of people who were injured.
-The twenty plaintiffs in the case (twenty individuals and about a dozen spouses) are from thirteen different states.
+The 20 plaintiffs in the case (20 individuals and about a dozen spouses) are from 13 different states.